| Previous Page | Next Page | Index

 I note that considerable confusion appears in the media of the day with this vessel, the Thunder (a bomb), and the Thunderer (2md rate), with this vessel often referred to as the Thunderer in the newspapers, whereas the Thunderer was operating thousands of miles away in the Mediterranean.

-Deptford 4 Aug 1829 Launched ; designed to carry 10 carriage guns on deck, a 10-inch mortar forward ; and a 13-inch mortar aft.
+4 Aug 1829 Launched at Deptford ; designed to carry 10 carriage guns on deck, a 10-inch mortar forward ; and a 13-inch mortar aft.
 She will be the last but one vessel built in this yard : in future Deptford will be used as a receiving yard and arsenal.

 Jul 1830 Woolwich.